getodk/central-backend/docs/api.md

 There are some resources available for getting or setting system information and configuration.
 You can [set the Usage Reporting configuration](/reference/system-endpoints/usage-reporting-configuration) for the server, or you can [retrieve the Server Audit Logs](/reference/system-endpoints/server-audit-logs).
 If backups were configured using an earlier version of ODK Central, you can also [get the current configuration](/reference/system-endpoints/backups-configuration) or terminate it.

-## Backups Configuration [/v1/config/backups]

-Earlier versions of ODK Central allowed users to configure backups to Google Drive, but it is no longer possible to do so.
-If backups were configured using an earlier version of ODK Central, you can get the current configuration or terminate it.
-On January 31, 2023, backups to Google Drive will stop working entirely, and we will remove the endpoints to get the current configuration or terminate it.
-Although backups to Google Drive will stop working, it will still be possible to download a [Direct Backup](/reference/system-endpoints/direct-backup).
-For more information about these changes, please see [this topic](https://forum.getodk.org/t/backups-to-google-drive-from-central-will-stop-working-after-jan-31st/38895) in the ODK Forum.

-The backups configuration is essentially a singleton object: there can be only one backups configuration at a time.

-### Getting the current configuration [GET]

-If configured, this endpoint will return the present backups configuration type.
-For security reasons, none of the actual internal authentication and encryption information is returned.

-If no backups are configured, this endpoint will return a `404`.

-+ Response 200 (application/json)
-    + Body

-            {
-                "type": "google",
-                "setAt": "2018-01-06T00:32:52.787Z"
-            }

-+ Response 403 (application/json)
-    + Attributes (Error 403)

-+ Response 404 (application/json)
-    + Attributes (Error 404)

-### Terminating the current configuration [DELETE]

-Deleting the backups configuration will permanently remove it, stopping it from running as scheduled.

-+ Response 200 (application/json)
-    + Attributes (Success)

-+ Response 403 (application/json)
-    + Attributes (Error 403)

 ## Direct Backup [/v1/backup]

 _(introduced: version 1.1)_